-When you think of fall what’s the first thing that comes to mind?
+When you think of fall, what’s the first thing that comes to mind?
 Changing leaves?
 Apple picking?
+For us, the cool air and autumn colors make it the perfect season to sip, swirl, and savor.

 Tuscany, Italy

-We’re kicking things off with one of the world’s premiere wine regions–Tuscany.
-From late August through October, Tuscan vineyards come alive with the grape harvest known as “vendemmia.”
+Tuscany is one of the world’s most iconic wine regions, and fall is the best time to visit.
+From late August through October, vineyards come alive with activity during the grape harvest known as vendemmia.

 Herefordshire, England